 and untreated until 1994.
 After being treated for a period of over two years with both oral and intravenous antibiotics,

-candidiasis and food sensitivities as a result of the antibiotics.
+and candidiasis and food sensitivities as a result of the antibiotics.
 Although I was considered "cured"

 of Lyme disease, I was now sick from the side effects as a result of the treatment.
-Since I was not
+Since I was not getting

-therapy.
 After making changes in my diet, I began to improve almost immediately.

 I learned about the healing power of food.